gltd/blender-scripts/README.md

 ## Jwords
 * [ ] do 3d scans with kinect in windows, and then for each:
   * [ ] convert from windows program to gltf
-  * [ ] import gltf in blender, apply remesh and decimate modifiers, export to new gltf
+  * [ ] import all gltf together in blender, apply transform, remesh and decimate modifiers, export to new gltf